-Ingrid C. Arneson Rasmussen is the newest Holy Trinity pastor, having joined the community in 2013.
+Ingrid C. Arneson Rasmussen joined the Holy Trinity community in 2013 as Associate Pastor and became Lead Pastor in 2017.
 Ingrid grew up in a small town in Southwest Minnesota as the daughter of a church organist, which meant that she spent more than her fair share of time under the organ pipes on Saturday nights.
 It’s there that her curiosity about the intersection of faith, the church, and public life began.
 Years of study in Atlanta, GA, combined with work in a free health care clinic led her into ordained ministry.
 She cannot imagine a better life’s call.
-Ingrid lives in the Longfellow neighborhood of Minneapolis with her husband Paul and their firstborn Golden Retriever Freya.
+Ingrid lives in the Longfellow neighborhood of Minneapolis with her husband Paul, their firstborn Golden Retriever Freya, and daughter Solveig.
 Ingrid blogs at holytrinitypastors.org.

-Nolan Gusdal grew up on the southside of Chicago in the 1970s.
+Nolan Gusdal grew up on the Southside of Chicago in the 1970s.
 Memories of running around the building and grounds of Trinity Lutheran Church as a pastor’s kid influence his passion and care for Holy Trinity.
 He is a member of the Minnesota Association of Church Facility Managers, which is a great resource for networking with other church building managers.
-Hired here in 2006, he enjoys maintaining this sacred place of worship.
-Nolan loves to be with his three children, Sara, Seth, Isaac.
-He takes them to visit his parents at their cabin in Manitoba each summer.
-This is one of his favorite family rituals.
-For exercise he plays basketball and soccer.
+Hired at Holy Trinity in 2006, Nolan takes pride in maintaining this sacred place of worship.
+Nolan loves spending time with his three children, Sara, Seth, Isaac, and with his grandson, William.
+He’s very happy when he can get them all to accompany him on his annual trip to visit his parents at their cabin in Manitoba each summer, one of his favorite family rituals.
+For exercise, Nolan likes to play basketball and soccer.

 David Sims grew up loving music and has served as Cantor at Holy Trinity since 2014.
 In addition to playing organ and piano for all liturgies, he directs the Adult Choir, Trinity Singers, and assists in worship planning and preparation.
 David grew up in the cornfields of central Illinois and holds degrees in Church Music and Organ Performance from St. Olaf College and Indiana University.
 His compositions are published by GIA and Augsburg Fortress, and you can usually find him on a search for a new hymn text, recipe, or a source of coffee.

 Sue Roberts started working in the office at Holy Trinity in September 2014.
-She’s there on Mondays and Wednesdays working on the Community Church, the bulletin, the Website, and other tasks.
+She’s there on Mondays and Tuesdays working on the Community Church and the bulletin.
 Sue and her husband Bill joined Holy Trinity in 1987, shortly after moving to Minneapolis.
-All three of their children (Will, Lucy, and Eliza) were baptized and confirmed at Holy Trinity.
-Sue plays trombone with the North Shore Brass, and in her spare time she enjoys Broadway musicals and yarn stores.
+All three of their children (Will, Lucy, and Liza) were baptized and confirmed at Holy Trinity.
+In her spare time she enjoys musicals and yarn stores.